SalihErenYuceturk/DSA-Python/README.md

 - pop() - Remove the front item from the list and return that item.
 Assume the list is not empty.
 - pop(index_in) - Remove and return the item at index_in.
 Assume the item is in the list.

-## Ordered List
+## 1.5 - Ordered List
 Collection of related items where each item holds a relative position that is based upon some underlying characteristic.
-Typically either ascending or descending.
+Often either ascending or descending.

 Methods:
 - OrderedList() - Create and return an empty ordered list.